Xilinx/Vitis_Libraries/docs/src/index.rst

 This library depends on the **Xilinx BLAS and SPARSE** library to implement some components.

-Because HPC applications normally have high precision requirements, the current supported data type is mainly single precsion floating point type (FP32 type).
+Because HPC applications normally have high precision requirements, the current supported data type are mainly single precision floating point type (FP32 type) and double precision floating point type (FP64 type).
 Although most components can be configured to support other data types, some of the architectures are specifically optimized to address FP32 operations, e.g. accumulations.

-In the current release, two types of applications have been addressed by this library, namely RTM (Reverse Time Migration) and MLP-based high precesion seismic inversion.
+In the current release, three types of applications have been addressed by this library, namely RTM (Reverse Time Migration), CG (Conjugate Gradient) method and MLP-based high precesion seismic inversion.
 RTM is an important seismic imaging technique used for producing an accurate representation of the subsurface.
 The basic computation unit of an RTM application is a stencil module, which is the essential step for explicit **FDTD (Finite Difference Time Domain)** solutions.
 Seismic inversion is a procedure used to reconstruct subsurface properties via the seismic reflection data.

+Many engineering problems, such as FEM, are eventually transformed to a group of linear systems.
+Conjugate Gradient method, an iterative method, is widely adopted to solve linear systems, especially those with highly sparse and large-dimention matrices.
+Preconditioner matrix is necessary for most of the problems in order to achieve convergent results and reduce dramatically the number of iterations, hence improves the entire performance.

 Modern technology uses high precision MLP (Multilayer perceptron) based neural network to speed up this process.
 The basic unit of a MLP application normally includes a fully connected neural (**FCN**) network and an activation function, e.g. sigmoid function.

-In this library, you will find the implementations of stencil module, 2D and 3D RTM forward propogation path, 2D RTM application, high-precision fully connected neural network and sigmoid activation function.
+In this library, you will find the implementations of stencil module, 2D and 3D RTM forward propogation path, 2D RTM application, CG solvers with Jacobi preconditioner, high-precision fully connected neural network and sigmoid activation function.

 Since all the kernel code is developed with the permissive Apache 2.0 license,